: I’m sharing my story because I want other women to know what to do if they find a lump in their breast.

 - Wednesday – I saw the surgeon for a lumpectomy consult

-- Thursday – I saw my oncologist, Dr. Christopher Braden of Deaconess Clinic Oncology.
-Because of my young age, he wanted me to be checked for the BRCA gene mutation, which could change my surgical recommendation.
+- Thursday – I saw my oncologist at Deaconess Clinic Oncology.
+Because of my young age, I was checked for the BRCA gene mutation, which could change my surgical recommendation.
 My blood was drawn then, and sent for testing.
 Surgery was postponed until we received the results of that testing.

 When we learned the results were negative for the mutation, and that a lumpectomy would be appropriate, my surgery was scheduled immediately.

 During that first week, I saw and talked to Robynn a lot.
 She not only handled all of my scheduling and details related to that, but she gave me a lot of education.
 My mind was going 100 miles per hour, so it was nice to have someone else “be in charge,” and guide me through this fast and overwhelming process.